 Project Updates

-Transport for NSW will be completing night work in April 2025.
-Work will include removal and building new road pavements, including asphalting, line-marking and median island work and traffic changes; stormwater and pavement investigations; traffic signal work and road crossings; utility adjustments and investigations, and bridge works at Ironbark Creek Bridge.
+Transport for NSW will be completing night work in November 2025.
+Work will include removal and building new road pavements, including asphalting, line-marking and median island work and traffic changes; stormwater and pavement work; traffic signal work, utility adjustments, landscaping, and bridge works.

 Lane and shoulder closures with a 40km/h speed reduction will be in place during some night work.
 Contra-flow arrangements will be in place during asphalt works.
 Motorists are advised to follow the directions of signs and traffic controllers, use alternative routes where possible or allow up to 15 minutes extra travel time.